smashtestio/smashtest/README.md

 ## What is Smashtest?

-[Smashtest](https://smashtest.io) is a language for rapidly describing and deploying test cases.
+[Smashtest](https://smashtest.io) is an open-source tool and language for rapidly deploying tests.

 Greatly speed up your automated testing by writing tests in a tree-like format.